Aitslab/BioNLP/evaluation/readme.md

-"gold_papers.tar.gz" contains all papers in cord19 json input format (10 papers).
+"gold_papers.tar.gz" contains all 10 gold standard papers in cord19 json input format but without author names or body text (title and abstract only).
+Abstracts are combined to one paragraph (but may be in several sections in the corresponding CORD-19 file).

 "Gold_std_Pubannotation_1.json" and "Gold_std_Pubannotation_2.json" are annotated corpus  in Pubannotation format with Pubmed sourceid all 10 corpus in one json file, one with indentation and the other not.